nutanix-japan/ocp-hci/ocp_idp/ocp_idp.rst

 OCP: Deploying IDP
 -------------------

-In this lab we will deploy a IDP connection to your OCP cluster to provide Authentication and Austhorization.
+In this lab we will deploy a IDP connection to your OCP cluster to provide Authentication and Authorization.

-We will use the AutoAD Active Directory as the IDP as it is already installed in your HPOC/SPOC cluster.
+We will use the AutoAD Active Directory VM as the IDP as it is already installed in your HPOC/SPOC cluster.

 #.
 In Calm go to your **Applications** > **Openshift ocp1** application